Gwenael617/DSS/DSS03_Getting_And_Cleaning_Data/Course_Project/README.md

 _(or how to run this code)_

 * The data should be downloaded, unzipped and placed into your working directory.
-* The run_analysis.R script goes in the <u>same</u> working directory, it should be outside of the UCI HAR Dataset folder.
+* The run_analysis.R script goes __in the same working directory__, it should be outside of the UCI HAR Dataset folder.

 * The script will __require the plyr package__. (_You may need to install this package if you hadn't before, then the script will load it automatically_)